microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAhead.md

 }
 ```

+The above payload is a normal Input.ChoiceSet with a property `choices.data` that describes how to query the bot to dynamically retreive values for the choice-set.
+Data.Query includes the metadata necessary to fetch remote data.
 ChoiceSetInput parser parses the `Input.ChoiceSet` property in the schema.
 ChoicesetInput will then call ChoicesData parser to deserialize the choices.data property in the payload.
 ChoicesData class in shared object model serializes and deserializes the `choices.data` property.
-This validates that `type` should be `Data.Query` and `dataset` should be non empty string which is defined in the payload.
+The parser validates that `type` should be `Data.Query` and `dataset` should be non empty string which is defined in the payload.
 Choices.data property is a functional and optional property.
-If any of the required properties are missing, we can either skip the deserialization for choices.data and skip the element or return json parsing warnings/error to the host and host can handle the error.

 <p align="center">
     <img src="assets/TypeAhead/Sharedmodeltypeahead3.png" height="400" "width" = "300">